DLuchi007/DLuchi007/README.md

 - 👋 Hi, I’m @DLuchi007
-- 👀 I’m interested in data analytics
+- 👀 I’m interested in data analytics and data science
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on data analysis
 - 📫 How to reach me danieldeo007@gmail.com